OWASP/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-01-Identity-Misuse.md

 A maker creates a business application that allows corporate employees to fill out forms with their information.
 To store form responses, the user uses their own personal Gmail account.
 Users have no way of knowing that the app is storing their data on the maker's personal account.

+### Scenario #3

+A maker creates a business application and shares it with an admin.
+The maker configures the app to use its user's identity.
+Aside from its stated purpose, the app also uses its user's identity to elevate the privileges of the maker.
+Once the admin uses the app, they inadvertently elevate the maker's privileges.

 ## How to Prevent